+Maya/Mental Ray: Portal Lights.
+Understanding Final Gather.
+September 18, 2015 4:00 am Mark Masters Final Gather can be found in just about all of the most common render engines and is an essential step in creating realistic renders that closely mimic how light interacts with objects in the real-world.
 With that in mind, let’s go over Final Gather, how it works and where it […] Final Gather can be found in just about all of the most common render engines and is an essential step in creating realistic renders that closely mimic how light interacts with objects in the real-world.
 With that in mind, let’s go over Final Gather, how it works and where it can be implemented into your next render.
 What is Final Gather?
-For example, if you look closely at the image above you’ll notice that the wall has a slight tint of the red couch that is really the light bouncing off of the red couch and hitting the wall.
+In the real world a lot of the light that you see is the direct result of indirect illumination (e.g., light that isn’t coming directly from a source like a light bulb).
 To calculate its results, Final Gather points are cast out onto any surface in the camera view.

+How is Final Gather different from global illumination?
 Lightmap Workflow, Part 2: Architectural Lighting | RedFrame.
 The above is an in-game screenshot demonstrating externally baked linear space lightmaps rendered in Unity Previous article: Lightmap Workflow, Part 1: UV Generation Background RedFrame is meant to be a highly atmospheric and immersive experience.
 To create this atmosphere, it was important for us to focus on lighting.
 Many games have compelling lighting, however they tend to be outdoor environments lit by a single directional source representing the sun.
 I struggled for many months to achieve a look that I really liked.
 This is a workflow for Maya and Mental Ray, but the concepts are universal.
 Correct falloff / Gamma CorrectionPhysically accurate soft shadowsDistribution / PhotometryColor temperatureIndirect light Once you understand these concepts, you will have a non-software specific checklist to use in creating your interior setup.

+Correct Falloff / Gamma Correction For many years working in 3d, I was told that real-world light had a quadratic falloff.
+Physically Accurate Soft Shadows.
 Optimizing Final gather settings for various scenarios | Enviral Design.
 Final gather can be tricky business.
 I’ve seen most scenes that come my way have 100% default final gather settings, or inefficient settings.
 It’s not surprising, the settings are quite non intuitive.
 Mentalray was written with more of an engineering mindset than an artist one I believe, which at first is really convoluted.
 Given time though, and some explanations for the most important of settings, one can setup a render with confidence that they will not have to re render because of the dreaded FG flicker.
 The point of this post is NOT to delve into every aspect, but to follow the 80/20 rule and point out the things that make the biggest difference, and explain how THOSE things work in relation to your typical scene scenarios.

 If you’re not looking for analogy’s and explanations, skip the below bit and scroll down further for some tried and true base line settings you can start using now.
+Default settings If our accuracy is set to 100, that’s 100 darts thrown, each of 10,000 times.
 Introducing mental ray for Maya 2016 Render Settings | Inside mental ray.
 This is the first in a series of posts on mental ray for Maya 2016 Render Settings Introduction We significantly changed the mental ray for Maya 2016 Render Settings User Interface (UI) in order to reduce time spent adjusting renders.
 The defaults aim for no-fuss rendering of the most frequently used and up-to-date features.

 Of specific note, our newest Global Illumination (GI) mode significantly increases ease-of-use and productivity.
 We provide almost everything a user needs here within this UI.
 Goals Members of both NVIDIA ARC and Autodesk, including UI designers and developers, collaborated to make this change significant.
 Enable complete rendering without requirement to adjust or enable most settings.
 We also want to retain the flexibility of mental ray for production users.